-Since ideals can be described with different sets of generators, we will avoid defining concepts related to ideals in terms of a choice of generators.
+Since ideals can be described with different sets of generators, we will avoid defining any concept about ideals in terms of a choice of generators.
 However, since it is the generator description that we always make computations with, we will always try to check how a new definition looks in terms of generators for the ideals involved.